GoogleCloudPlatform/cloud-spanner-samples/finance/README.md

-# Cloud Spanner Banking Application
+# Cloud Spanner Finance Application

 This directory provides the source code for a Cloud Spanner sample financial application.
 It consists of 2 components: